Marine Life Protection Act: Overview

-A Brief History of California MPAs
+History

 California's first six MPAs were created between 1909 and 1913; by 1950 all had been removed.
 After 1950 more than 50 other MPAs were created along the California coast.
 But these MPAs were established in a random manner and without regard to regional conservation goals.
 Most have been thought to be too small and ineffective in protecting against habitat and species loss.
 With these existing MPAs less than 1% of coastal waters were protected, and none extended to deeper waters.
 In 1999 the MLPA was created in order to re-evaluate the current MPA system and to establish a better network of MPAs that would be more effective in protecting against habitat and species loss.

-Prior to the enforcement of the Marine Life Protection Act, very few of California's coastal areas were protected within MPAs.
+Before the enforcement of the Marine Life Protection Act, very few of California's coastal areas were protected within MPAs.
 There needed to be a system established that would improve the protection of California marine systems and help regulate building in marine areas and researchers' plans to alter any of these areas.
 Although the original plans for MPAs did attempt to follow the guidelines of science and practicality at first, they were not satisfactory for stakeholders who managed the area.
 Eventually, the plan that was approved increased the number of habitats that were protected by MPAs.
 The establishment of these created benefits for fisheries management too, though this was not the main focus of the plan.
 Creating these MPAs increased the abundance, size, and diversity of fish, invertebrates, and algae.
 The success of this plan inspired the creation of similar policies around the world.
 The Marine Life Protection Act caused science to play a larger role in California environmental planning than ever before.

-The Marine Life Protection Act

 MLPA Findings

 The MLPA found that existing MPAs were not created under a coherent plan or scientific guidelines and that there is a need to redesign the MPA system.
 Coastal development, water pollution, and other human activities are a threat to California's diverse coastal waters.
 These coastal waters, along with the ecosystems and species which thrive within them, are vital assets to the state and nation.
 An improved MPA system would help protect against habitat and ecosystem loss, conserve biological diversity, provide safe breeding grounds for fish and other marine species, improve research opportunities, create a reference point from which the rest of the ocean can be compared against, and may help to re-grow depleted fisheries.